ErikBuer/Integer-Array/README.md

 This is an experimental library for no-std DSP.
 The library only supports fixed-sized arrays of i32.
-This is because the intention of the code is to experiment with ways of expressing DSP in Rust.
+32-bit arrays can be handled by most DSP-capable embedded devices and provides 6.02×32>192 dB of dynamic range, which is sufficient for most DSP use.

-Note that this project is not hosted on crates.io.
+The rationale is that if 64-bit processing is available, then so is an OS, and the Rust standard library.

-See the main workings in /src/real/array.rs.
+See the main workings of the library in /src/real/array.rs.

 ## Use example
 arrays types of fixed size is defined with traits through a macro as follows: